NoahBRostant/V.I.V.I.A/README.md

 - Python 3 (built using 3.12)
 - OpenAI API key
 - ElevenLabs API key
-- ffmpeg installed on your system or environment (Recommended)
+- ffmpeg installed on your system

 ```
 vivia/